Thursday January 19, 2017

 January 19, 2017

-This has happened too often lately: While brushing my teeth in the morning, I turn on NPR, hoping I’ll be informed about the events of yesterday, today and tomorrow; about what’s going on in the world.
+This has happened too often lately.
+In the morning, while brushing my teeth or shaving, I turn on NPR, hoping I’ll be informed about what’s going on in the world.
 Instead, I’ll get enraged by your coverage.

 This morning, the day before the last day of Barack Obama’s presidency, as we anticipate the horror of a Trump presidency, Morning Edition ran a piece about how Pres.
 Obama was responsible for the divisiveness in our country that led to Trump.

 BTW: “history’s final verdict”?
 Ick.
 If history gets one (doubtful), it will fall on all of us.
-Right now, it’s falling heavily on the press.
+Right now, it’s falling heavily on the media.
 The lesson is obviously unlearned.

 RACHEL MARTIN: Wehner served three Republican presidents, and this election year he was an outspoken critic of Donald Trump.
 His fellow conservatives railed against him for criticizing their nominee and their party.
 But Wehner had some tough words for Democrats, too—particularly Barack Obama.
 Wehner said the president contributed to the current divisions in this country.
 Here’s his conversation with our co-host, Steve Inskeep.